 To be admitted to the online learning program in electronics engineering technology, the applicant must be admitted to the University as a degree-seeking student and satisfy the following:

-- An associate of science (A.S.) in electronics technology from Ivy Tech Community College or Vincennes University
+- An associate of science (AS) in electrical engineering technology from Ivy Tech Community College or electronics technology from Vincennes University

 Electronics Engineering Technology: completion of the following courses (24 credits) that are only offered on the Terre Haute campus.
 Students must have these courses prior to admission or the courses must be taken at the student's local college, with prior approval from the department chair, and transferred to Indiana State University upon completion.